 Trains and Subways

 Subways will be found in most major cities in the USA, such as New York, Boston, and Chicago, and they are a cheap way to travel around.
-Trains, on the other hand, are good for traveling the USA.
+When moving to a big city, you will want to familiarize yourself with the subway system, as it is likely to be your most common way of getting around.
+Trains, on the other hand, are good for traveling throughout the USA.
 They are slightly more expensive than traveling by bus, but it is much quicker.
+If you are planning on going on a long trip, you might consider looking into train tickets.
+However, they are generally not the best way of travelling short distances.